Avicii: Other tributes

-On 26 March 2019, Bergling's family launched a mental illness and suicide prevention foundation, named after the late DJ, the Tim Bergling Foundation.
-The foundation works internationally and aims to educate people and businesses on the issues surrounding suicide and mental health.
-The foundation also works to tackle climate change, manage business development, and conserve endangered species.
-Since 2019 people in the music industry are claiming Avicii's death has raised awareness of mental health in the industry.
+On 20 April 2023, five years after his death, Tomorrowland paid tribute to Bergling by playing his biggest hits and the album Stories the whole day on One World Radio.

+On 28 April 2024, DJ Nicky Romero dedicated his radio show, Protocol Radio, to playing Avicii's music.
+The one-hour program featured songs and remixes exclusively by Avicii.

+Legacy

 Music innovation

-Avicii inspired many artists in the EDM genre, many of whom paid tribute to him after his death.
+Many artists in the EDM genre have cited Avicii as influences on their work, many of whom paid tribute to him after his death.
+Alan Walker and DubVision described him as an "icon" in EDM.
 Norwegian DJ Kygo cited Avicii as "[his] biggest inspiration and the reason why [he] started making electronic music."
-In addition, artists like Alan Walker and DubVision described him as an "icon" in EDM.
 Other artists such as Diplo, Sebastian Ingrosso, Felix Jaehn, and Martin Garrix, the last of whom collaborated with Avicii on his 2015 single "Waiting for Love", have also cited him as a source of inspiration, with the songs "Levels" and "Seek Bromance" being specifically mentioned as points of inspiration.

 On the day of his death, The Washington Post wrote an article citing Avicii as a pioneer artist in the attempt to bridge the gap between country and electronic music, crediting his 2013 hits "Wake Me Up" and "Hey Brother" as good examples of this movement.
 Avicii is also credited for influencing other attempts at continuing this genre crossover, including songs such as Zedd's "The Middle" and Hailee Steinfeld's "Let Me Go".

 Avicii also influenced a number of mainstream artists outside electronic music.
 Nile Rodgers said that in terms of melody writing, Avicii was "maybe one of the best, if not the best I've ever worked with."
 Mike Einziger of Incubus said "Some of the work we did together is some of the music I'm most proud of in my whole life."
 Dan Reynolds of Imagine Dragons said "working with [Avicii] was one of my favorite collaborative moments."
 Charlie Puth said that Avicii was "The man who really opened my eyes as to what my productions could one day sound like."
-Eric Clapton, who never publicly worked with Avicii, said he was "Inspired by Avicii", and dedicated a song off his Christmas album, Happy Xmas, to him.
+Eric Clapton, who never publicly worked with Avicii, said he was "inspired by Avicii", and dedicated a song off his Christmas album, Happy Xmas, to him.

-On 21 November 2019, Billboard named Avicii's 2011 hit "Levels" as one of the one hundred songs which defined the 2010s, whereas his 2013 hit "Wake Me Up" came 13th (and was the highest-charting EDM song) on the Official Charts Company's chart of the decade.
+On 21 November 2019, Billboard named Avicii's 2011 hit "Levels" one of the 100 songs which defined the 2010s, while his 2013 single "Wake Me Up" came 13th (and was the highest-charting EDM song) on the Official Charts Company's chart of the decade.